 When to Contact a Medical Professional

 - Is refusing food and losing or not gaining weight

 - Is crying often

 Reflux - infants

-Hibbs AM.
-Gastroesophageal reflux and gastroesophageal reflux disease in the neonate.
+Hibs AM.
+Gastrointestinal reflux and motility in the neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 91.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 82.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.